GABMAT22/GABMAT22/README.md

 - 👋 Hi, I’m @GABMAT22
 - 👀 I’m interested in front end programming
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning html, css
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on
 - 📫 How to reach me ...

 <!---